davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

-### Lab 1  -  Assess DB Migration Using the DB Migration Tool Migrate Using Azure Database Migration
+### Exercise 1  -  Assess DB Migration Using the DB Migration Tool Migrate Using Azure Database Migration

 The inventory service is hosted on a SQL server and served by an ASP.NET core website.
 The Inventory service determines the quantity of a unit that's currently in stock.
 In this lab we will migrate the on premises SQL Server to an instance of SQL Azure DB.